SITE SPECIFIC ENGINEERING

 Sheds are very unique and need specific requirements.
 Whether you’re building one for commercial or personal use, there is rarely ever a one-size-fits-all version.
 That’s because terrain and weather conditions will always be different for every shed site location.

-Location means a lot in shed design and construction.
+- Location means a lot in shed design and construction.
 Let’s say for instance that wind speed is the same for two locations.
 But one shed may be on a hill and the other in open plains.
-This will radically change the design of the shed.
-We will need to know your exact location.
-With this, we provide the technology and materials specifically required to your region to ensure strength and durability when designing the shed for your site.
+A shed cannot be taken from one place and put in another, as this will not meet the engineering criteria or BCA requirements.